AstraZeneca buys Almirall lung drugs for up to $2.1 billion

 For Almirall, the deal with AstraZeneca is a notable win, giving it extra resources to increase its focus on dermatology.
 The company is a local success story whose shares have strongly outperformed the Spanish market in the past three years.

-AstraZeneca will have the right to develop and commercialise Almirall’s existing lung drugs - including its recently launched treatment Eklira or aclidinium - as well as its pipeline of experimental therapies.
+AstraZeneca will have the right to develop and commercialize Almirall’s existing lung drugs - including its recently launched treatment Eklira or aclidinium - as well as its pipeline of experimental therapies.

 Almirall Sofotec, an Almirall subsidiary focused on making devices for delivering drugs to the lungs, including the Genuair inhaler, will also transfer to AstraZeneca.